 The Peninsula Practice is Research Active

-NHS research is essential to find out which treatments work better for patients, help shape and improve future healthcare.
-Dr Crockett leads all research that The Peninsula Practice participates in.
-If she thinks that you may be eligible to take part in a research study, you could receive an invite from the surgery.
-This invite has come directly from The Peninsula Practice - we never share your personal details.
-You are free to choose whether to take part or not in a research study.
+NHS research is essential to help shape and improve future NHS healthcare.
+The Peninsula Practice has been involved in cutting edge national research including a new device to replace endoscopy in some cases.
+Dr Crockett is the principal investigator for all research at the practice, whereby she checks eligibility for patients to take part in relevant studies.
+You may therefore receive an invitation which will be directly from The Peninsula Practice to participate in a study - we never share your personal details.
+You are free to choose whether to take part or not with no obligation.
 Taking part in clinical research may benefit you, or others like you, in the future.

 For further information ask any member of staff who can signpost you to our research nurse.
 Alternatively click on link below for further information which can be found on or Be Part of Research website.

 Be Part Of Research